Islington Arts Factory, 2 Parkhurst Road N70SFGet Directions

 The Last Tuesday Society is responsible for the growing revival of this Victorian whimisical artistic crag since first intro ducting this class from New York in 2009 we have taught literally 100s of novices how to stuff their first mouse, many have gone on to become talented & even professional taxidermists in their own right.
 This is an ideal introduction to the craft in which you will be taught all the basic skills of taxidermy - from skinning & preparing to mounting and preserving.
 Our ancestors, most famously Walter Potter - The Man Who Married Kittens created elaborate and often charming tableau of all sorts of animals in human like poise.
 Various props (& animals) provided, though please bring your own.
-The classes are taught by expert taxidermist Tonja Grung, if you would rather stuff a rat simply email us a few days before your class and we will get one out of the freezer for you all the equipment, mouse & props are provided and you keep your mouse! but please bring in any props you might like to use.
+The classes are taught by expert taxidermist Tonja Grung, if you book Mouse/Rat please email us a week before if you would rather stuff a mouse.
+Mole & Crab classes take a similar amount of time to mice and rats whereas squirrels take a full day.
+Please note if you would rather preserve your specimen in a natural pose you may.

 Monday and Tuesday Evening Classes take place from 6:30pm-9:30pm and Sunday Classes Take Place in Our Islington Workshop - 11am-3pm

 Virginia Ironside - Author, Journalist & Agony Aunt Takes a Class